Allen-Synthesis/EuroPi/software/contrib/gates_and_triggers.md

 | `cv5`         | Toggle output; changes state on every incoming rising edge        |
 | `cv6`         | Trigger output for the falling edge of `cv5`                      |

-The gate output on `cv1` has a normal range of 10ms to 2s, depending on the position of `k1`.
-CV input to `ain` can increase this duration.
+Gate/trigger input on `din` should be at least 0.8V.
+Ideally the trigger duration should be at least 10ms, though shorter triggers may be usable.

 `ain` expects an input range of 0-10V.  `k2` acts as an attenuverter for this input signal.

+The gate output on `cv1` has a range of 50ms to 1s, depending on the position of `k1`.
+The knob response is quadratic, giving finer precision at the higher (clockwise) end.

+When `ain` receives maximum voltage and `k2` is set to maximum gain, the duration of the gate on `cv1` is increased by 2 seconds, giving an absolute maximum gate duration of 3 seconds.
+When `k2` is set to negative gain the minimum gate duration remains 50ms.

 ## Timing Diagram